InitWare/InitWare/README.md

 - [Repository Tour](https://github.com/InitWare/InitWare/wiki/Repository-Tour):
   A brief overview of the layout of the repository.
+- [General Style Guide](doc/Style.md): Standards of style by which code and documentation alike are written in InitWare.
 - [C Style Guide](doc/Style.md): The standards of style by which code in C-like languages is written in InitWare.
 - [Roadmap](https://github.com/InitWare/InitWare/wiki/Roadmap):